 Where will I be sleeping?

-If you have your own mobile sleeping arrangement (van, *small* camper that can pass through the river, tent, etc.,) you are welcome to set up shop wherever you like.
+We currently have a community building (the Lodge), 3 small cabins.
+But we sometimes rent these structures as a part of our village economy.
+They are often available for our work-traders and volunteers.
+Or, if you have your own mobile sleeping arrangement (van, *small* camper that can pass through the river, tent, etc.,) you are welcome to set up shop wherever you like.
 On 160 acres there are many nice spots to camp.
-In summer, most people stay in tents - we have a few that we can share if you can’t bring your own.
+In summer, most woofers stay in tents - we have several large, 6 man tents, with mattresses provided - or our fancy greenhouse.

 What are the living accommodations like?

 Things are rustic and beautiful around here; if you expect to be camping in the wilderness you’ll find the village luxurious since we have an indoor bathroom with hot shower, a seasonally available wood-fired sauna, an established outdoor kitchen, and an indoor communal kitchen / living room.
 Terrain is steep; weather is hot in the summer and often rainy in the winter with a rare chance for snow.

 What kinds of tasks will I be doing?

 Projects vary from day to day and by season, but include all of these: